rjc0512ncsu/ST558Proj2/README.md

 description of an item and the second telling the function whether the user is providing either a name or description.
 And, itemfunc defaults to all names of objects in Monster Hunter World.
-The itemfunc function returns a list of the queried items and their full descriptions in separate data.frames, a list of the queried objects with their value, and the average value of all queried objects.
+The itemfunc function returns full descriptions of the queried items a data.frame.

 ``` r
 itemfunc <- function(query = "all", type = "name") {